In this tutorial, we will learn different ways to get today’s date and current time using a VBA code.

 Today’s Date in VBA

 In VBA, there’s a function called “DATE” that you can use to get the current date.
-When you use this function, just like the following example, it returns the current date according to the date setting of the system.
+When you use this function, as in the following example, it returns the current date according to the system’s date setting.

 Sub myMacro()